diogoaurelio/schedoscopeWiki/Storage-Formats.md

 Storage formats specify the format in which view data will be stored.
 Schedoscope distinguishes internal and external storage formats.

 For both kinds of formats, storage is declared using the `storedAs` clause.
-If not given, the `TextFile` storage format is used.
+In case no `storedAs` clause is given, the `TextFile` storage format is used.

     def storedAs(f: StorageFormat, additionalStoragePathPrefix: String, additionalStoragePathSuffix: String)